Hard Work = Results

 A couple of examples of efficiency I personally employ is SCRUM/AGILE style developing.
 This style of development keeps everyone on track and making progress efficiently.

 Another example I would use relates to fitness.
 I like HIIT or burst style interval training coupled with weight training.
-The results are much more effective than other types of traditional exercise.
-It allows me to get in, get the work done, get results, in a relatively short amount of time, (around 25-30 minutes).
+The results are very effective and allows me to get in, get the work done, get results, in a relatively short amount of time, (around 25-45 minutes).

 For me, “Work Hard, Play Hard” is an all encompassing attitude toward everything in life.
 Proper balance is something we all need, (especially me).
 Work can be very fun and rewarding too, so let’s get to work!